Kinto/kinto/docs/concepts.rst

 A **collection** is a group of records.
 Records are manipulated as a list and can be filtered or sorted.
-Clients can obtain the list of changes that occured on the collection records since a certain revision (e.g. *last synchronisation*).
+Clients can obtain the list of changes that occurred on the collection records since a certain revision (e.g. *last synchronisation*).
 A JSON schema can optionally be defined on the collection.

 A **bucket** is an abstract notion used to organize collections and their